Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

           registration message.
         * `public_key` - (optional in `proposal_config` but forbidden in `default_config`) Public
           key to be used (instead of the validator's public key) in the validator registration message.

+Each attribute value, for a given validator key, will be determined following the priority:
+1. specific configuration in `proposer_config`
+1. default configuration `default_config`
+1. default CLI argument (applicable only to `builder.enabled`)
+1. default value (applicable only to `builder.enabled`)

 The following is an example proposer configuration file.